 Congratulations! ¡Felicitaciones!
 Hartelijk gefeliciteerd!
 In other words: you did it!
-You helped your girls reach their goals and you rocked your cookie sale like a #cookieboss.
+You helped your girls reach their goals and you rocked your cookie program like a #cookieboss.
 Seriously, we couldn’t be more excited for you.

 Pin this post for later!

-Now that this year’s Girl Scout Cookie program is coming to a close, it’s time to kick your feet up, reflect on your achievements, and #treatyoself (and your girls) to a bit of R&R. To get you started, here are 3 fun ways to celebrate the end of cookie season with your troop (and 1 that’s just for you!):
+Now that this year’s Girl Scout Cookie Program is coming to a close, it’s time to kick your feet up, reflect on your achievements, and #treatyoself (and your girls) to a bit of R&R. To get you started, here are 3 fun ways to celebrate the end of cookie season with your troop (and 1 that’s just for you!):